dhalianeza/challenge1/README.md

 - user will find  three cards.
 - user will see three different colors on the card

 # Technologies Used

 HTML
 CSS
 w3schools
 Stack overflow
-Known Bugs
+# ## Known Bugs
-There are no known bugs currently but pull requests are allowed incase you spot a bug Contact Information
+marking  cards into columns are  are not working pull requests are allowed incase you spot a bug
+# Contact Information
-If you have any question or contributions, please email me at [daliaprecious4@gmail.com]
+If you have any question or contributions, please
 License
 Copyright (c) 2020 daliaprecious